Review: Desert Tech SRS A1

 Much like the Accuracy International AT and AX rifles and chassis, the polymer grip is not interchangeable.
-It’s also fat, and kind of slick.
+It’s also rather fat.
 After running the gun for a while, I no longer mind the thickness because I don’t wrap my thumb around it while firing anyway.
-I’m going to put some hockey tape on it to give it some texture.

-But before you get the impression that I don’t like this rifle, let’s talk about the rear monopod.
+Let’s talk about one of the most unique features of this gun: the rear monopod.
 This thing rocks, and again, goes a long way toward helping the SRS perform its intended task.
 Built into the butt of the rifle is a monopod that offers coarse and fine adjustment.
 It can be deployed (spring actuated) and adjusted very quickly and very accurately, and is easily manipulated while maintaining sight picture.
-It’s almost like using a sandbag.
+It’s almost as steady as using a heavy sandbag.

 Another win for the SRS: more and more custom barrel manufacturers are now making drop-in replacement barrels for this model.
 If you burn out your factory barrel and want to try a different brand or some wildcat cartridge, no problem.

 The Desert Tech scope mount is outstanding.
 It’s rock solid and features an integral bubble level.
 It’s made to perfectly align a 56mm objective optic with the top of the rifle.
-Just the other day, the rifle got kicked over and landed directly on the windage turret of the scope.
+Just the other day, the rifle got tipped off the bipod and landed on the windage turret of the scope.
 Both the scope and the mount took the hit without breaking stride.
 The very next shot at an MOA target at 800 yards confirmed zero.
 It helps that the scope is, in my humble opinion, the best piece of glass available today.

 In hindsight, I've always had phenomenal results with the Vortex Precision Matched Rings, and I should have saved $200 dollars and went this route.
 But if you're adamant about adding some slope to the optic, keep in mind that the SRS has a completely flat top... no built-in slope like many custom actions.

 If you want a compact sniper rifle that’s exceedingly accurate, tough as nails, easy to shoot, store and transport, then look no further than the Desert Tech SRS A1.
-If you’re looking for eye candy, a long range hunting rig, or a dedicated PRS rifle, your money may be better invested elsewhere.
+If you’re looking for eye candy, or a long range hunting rig, your money may be better invested elsewhere.